elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Configure input file dependencies](doc/images/configure_input_file_dependencies.png)

 1. If a notebook references `environment variables` you can declare them, if required.
-The `load_data` notebook you have added to the pipeline uses environment variable `DATASET_URL` to determine the name and location of the compressed data set archive which needs to be downloaded and extracted.
+The `load_data` notebook you have added to the pipeline uses environment variable `DATASET_URL` to determine the name and location of a compressed data set archive, which needs to be downloaded and extracted.
 Assign environment variable `DATASET_URL` the value `https://dax-cdn.cdn.appdomain.cloud/dax-noaa-weather-data-jfk-airport/1.1.4/noaa-weather-data-jfk-airport.tar.gz`, which is a time-series data set containing weather information.

    ![Configure environment variables](doc/images/configure_environment_variables.png)